dvhthomas/bitsby.me/content/posts/geospatial-notebooks/index.md

 ### Import and preview data

 Finally, we get to use geopandas.
 Using the `read_csv` function pulls the CSV file into a native pandas `Dataframe` structure.
-Then the `shape` function prints out the data schema.
+Then the `shape` function prints a bit of basic information about the data.

 Not using an encoding has worked for me in the past.
 But not this time!
 Following [a tip](https://srinujammu.wordpress.com/2018/03/01/how-to-avoid-unicodedecodeerror-while-loading-data-into-dataset-in-python/) about dealing with data that was exported from Excel, the use of `cp1252` seems to fix things.